How the USC Games Expo pivoted to an online-only event with 50 student demos

 “We’ve always wanted to be able to share the expo.
 So this year, we took all our resources and put it into learning how to do this online,” Bilson said.
 “We wanted to put this thing online and give the students a great send off under unbelievable circumstance.”

 The event starts at 2 p.m.
 Pacific time on May 12, and the various showcase demos continue through 9:30 p.m.
 Anyone interested in attending can RSVP for free here.

-The 2020 USC Games Expo livestream will be hosted by The Game Awards host and producer Geoff Keighley and will feature a wide range of games and student projects designed to showcase the industry’s future.
+The 2020 USC Games Expo livestream host Geoff Keighley of The Game Awards.

 More than 50 games will be available to play and download, and in all more than 90 student video games will be highlighted throughout the Expo.
 Perhaps all of the 400 students in the program are also participating in the expo day.
 Several celebrity drop-ins are scheduled during the stream from the entertainment and video game industries.